oliversalzburg/plantdb/packages/documentation/docs/tutorial/playground.md

 ## Introduction

-When you first visit the playground, you'll like be greated by a message telling you that you have no data yet.
+When you first visit the playground, you'll like be greeted by a message telling you that you have no data yet.

 ![Empty Playground](playground.assets/image-20220511221331624.png)